Changissnz/selfinterest/README.md

 for the fear is that it is an effect from their belief in the negative gains they are to suffer if that "change" were to be actualized.
-Man, in his confidence of ignorance or helplessness, when no longer driven by his self-interest to engage in much pondering and debating, is satisfied with the idiom that "history repeats itself", an idiom that encourages self-fulfilling courses of future action, due in ways to the excellence of human beings in activities of patterned construction and replication.
+Man, in his confidence of ignorance or helplessness, when no longer driven by his self-interest to engage in much pondering and debating, finds satisfaction in the idiom, "history repeats itself", an idiom that encourages self-fulfilling courses of future action, due in ways to the excellence of human beings in activities of patterned construction and replication.
 The requirement of self-interest to act as an economical force, by